CAC Certified Coins

 41371215

-Choice $6950 New May 2!
-Key Date!
+Choice $6950 Key Date!
 Good Detail, Unmarked Surfaces.
 Ex.
 Hilt Collection.
 Just 27,000 minted of this lowest minted date in the Stars on Obverse type.
 The next smallest mintage date is the 1853 No Arrows with a mintage of 135,000.
 What stands out is how smooth the surfaces are.
 The coin displays good detail with nice even wear.
 CAC has endorsed 4 at this grade, with just 5 higher.
 The CACG holder indicates this with a (L)egacy designation.

 Seated 5C 1853 Seated 1853